riolet/SAM/README.md

    5. tcpdump: Partial support.
    6. TShark: Partial support.

-   Import from all files before going to step 2
+   Import from all files before going to step 4

-2. For live analysis,
+3. For live analysis,
-   1. configure your server settings (data source and live dest)
+   1. configure your server settings (generate a key for secure upload)
-   2. configure your local live_collector to use the server and port and secret code
+   2. configure your local live_collector (default.cfg) to use the secret code and format, and listen on a host:port.
-   3. run `python live_collector.py <format>` where format is which importer to use. e.g. "paloalto"
+   3. run `python live_collector.py` to start your collector listening to a socket
-   4. direct your log files to write lines to that socket. (e.g. localhost:514)
+   4. direct your router log files to write lines to that socket. (e.g. localhost:514)

-3. Start the server locally by running: `python server.py`
+4. Start the server locally by running: `python server.py`

-4. Navigate your browser to localhost:8080 and use your mouse to explore the network map
+5. Navigate your browser to localhost:8080/map and use your mouse to explore the network map